sequenceiq/blog/source/_posts/2014-09-11-apache-drill-docker.markdown

 `docker run -it -v /data:/data sequenceiq/drill /etc/bootstrap.sh`

 Note that the `-v /data:/data` flag specifies that you are mounting your `/data` directory on the host into a `/data` directory inside the container.
 The files inside the directory will be available for Drill to query, by either using the default `dfs` storage plugin, or by a custom one.
-To check, or create a storage plugin or to access the Drill UI you should to to `http://CONTAINER_IP:8047`.
+To check, or create a storage plugin or to access the Drill UI you should go to `http://CONTAINER_IP:8047`.
 You can find your container IP by using `docker inspect ID`.

 In case you don't have any data, but would still like to explore Drill, start the contaier as: